MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-ext-object.md

 ---
-title: "Page Extension Object"
+title: Page extension object
-description: "Description of the page extension object in AL for Business Central."
+description: Extend page objects with page extension objects in AL for Business Central.
 author: SusanneWindfeldPedersen
-ms.date: 01/08/2024
+ms.date: 11/13/2024
 ms.topic: conceptual
 ms.author: solsen
 ms.reviewer: solsen
 ---

-# Page Extension Object
+# Page extension object

 The page extension object extends a [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] page object and adds or overrides the functionality.

 The structure of a page is hierarchical and breaks down into three sections.
 The first block contains metadata for the overall page; the type of the page and the source table it is showing data from.
 The next section; the layout, describes the visual parts on the page.
 The final section details the actions that are published on the page.

-For more information about the Page and Page Extension objects, see [Pages Overview](devenv-pages-overview.md).
+Learn more about Page and Page Extension objects in [Pages overview](devenv-pages-overview.md).

 > [!IMPORTANT]
-> Only pages with the [Extensible Property](properties/devenv-extensible-property.md) set to **true** can be extended.
+> Only pages with the [Extensible property](properties/devenv-extensible-property.md) set to **true** can be extended.

 > [!NOTE]
 > Extension objects can have a name with a maximum length of 30 characters.